Continuous casting: Twin-belt continuous casting

 Production rates and speeds: Twin-belt continuous casting rates range up to 60 tons per hour at speeds up to 14 meters per minute.

-Twin-belt continuous casting is a near net shape casting process, which significantly reduces the need for secondary rolling or forming operations.
-For example, when casting copper anode plate the cast slab is not rolled but rather sheared directly into distinct anode plates.
+Twin-belt continuous casting is a near-net-shape casting process, which significantly reduces the need for secondary rolling or forming operations.
+For example, when casting copper anode plate, the cast slab is not rolled but rather sheared directly into distinct anode plates.

-The cooling belts are typically made of low carbon steel and are held under tension within the casting machine to ensure flatness and accuracy.
+The cooling belts are typically made of low-carbon steel and are held under tension within the casting machine to ensure flatness and accuracy.
 As a "cold" belt enters the mold region, it is heated in the cast zone and is subject to powerful forces caused by thermal expansion.
 When casting wide strip, these forces must be controlled to eliminate buckling and reduce thermal distortion of the belt at the mold entrance.
 These forces can be controlled by preheating the belts before mold entry, or by magnetically stabilizing them once they have entered the mold.

-Belt preheating: For wide strip casting, a belt preheating system can be used to bring the belt up to 150 °C or higher immediately prior to entering the casting mold, reducing the effects of cold framing.
+Belt preheating: For wide strip casting, a belt preheating system can be used to bring the belt up to 150 °C or higher immediately before entering the casting mold, reducing the effects of cold framing.
 Induction heating coils can be used across the width to preheat each belt.
 In addition to preventing thermal distortion, the high preheat temperature serves to eliminate any moisture present on the belt surface.

 Magnetic stabilization: When casting wide strip, the tendency of localized thermal distortion can be resisted by the use of high-strength, magnetic belt back-up support rolls within the mold region.
 The moving belt is held against the support rolls by magnetized rotating fins maintaining the belt in a flat plane.

 Within the twin-belt continuous casting machine, molten metal progressively solidifies on the mold surfaces as it moves through the mold region, with a sump of molten metal present between the solidifying outer surfaces.
-Belt coatings, texture, and gas layer modifications are used to fine tune the heat transfer rate from the cast metal to the belt.
-Full thickness solidification can occur as early as 30% of the way through the mold for thin strip, or up to 2 m beyond the mold exit for large bar where exit water spray cooling and roller support are required.
+Belt coatings, texture, and gas-layer modifications are used to fine-tune the heat-transfer rate from the cast metal to the belt.
+Full-thickness solidification can occur as early as 30% of the way through the mold for thin strip, or up to 2 m beyond the mold exit for large bar where exit water spray cooling and roller support are required.

-Closed pool feeding: When casting certain metals such as aluminum, a fully closed pool “injection” metal feeding system can be employed.
+Closed-pool feeding: When casting certain metals such as aluminum, a fully closed-pool “injection” metal feeding system can be employed.
 Here, the metal is introduced under slight pressure into the closed mold cavity.
 Metal flow is controlled by maintaining a preset level in the tundish.
 The feed snout, or nozzle, is typically made from a ceramic material which is thermally stable and permeable to gases being released from the flowing metal.